 Cowboy Dressage® does not belong to a few people, it belongs to all those who embrace it.
 We at Cowboy Dressage® World are just the custodians.
 The future of Cowboy Dressage® is in your hands.
 It is a HUGE responsibility and undertaking and we ask that you not take it lightly.
 It is a commitment from the heart first and foremost and we ask that the shows be run according to the high standard that will be set forth below.

-All Cowboy Dressage® World rules must be followed as stated here, in Rules and Guidelines.
+All Cowboy Dressage® World rules must be followed as stated in the Rules and Guidelines.

 - All office and grounds staff must be courteous, patient, and welcoming at all times to all exhibitors.